tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - Materialism is not about possession—it’s an obsession.
 I’ve known materialistic people with no money and nonmaterialistic people who possess lots of money.

+- money is nothing but a tool that gives you options
+  - focus on your financial game plan so that everyday you have more not fewer options to earn.
+  - become a good earner
+  - don't compare yourself to others
+  - give as much as you can.
+  - be grateful for what you have.

 ## Faith: Deepen and live out my faith daily.

+- faith is trusting in advance what will only make sense in reverse.

 - This gives strength and reduces stress.
 Studies have shown that people with faith are less likely to fall ill compared to non-believers.
 Everyone has a faith including both religious people and Atheists.
   - 1) Embrace the value of faith.
   - 2) Put God in the picture.
   - 3) Explore and deepen faith.
+  - 4) associate with people of faith

 - Faith not only can help you through a crisis, it can help you to approach life after the hard times with a whole new perspective.
 It can help you adopt an outlook of hope and courage through faith to face reality.